imolax/bids/README.md

 3. Download the resulting zip file and extract on your local computer
 4. Open your dcm2bids script location in the terminal
 5. Activate the bids environment (type bidsgo if on barracuda)
-6. Update your dcm2bids script ith relevant participant numbers
+6. Update your dcm2bids script and python scripts with relevant participant numbers
-7. Run the dcm2bids script
+7. Run the dcm2bids script (i.e. bash run_dcm2bids.sh)
 8. Check your outputs to make sure everything is present and properly labelled